 NCRW candidates must report 10 in-house Continuing Education Units (CEU) that the candidate has earned within three years prior to taking the NCRW Exam.
 CEUs can be earned from a variety of sources including presentations, conferences and workshops, coursework, and more.

 NCRW status is valid for three years.
 To maintain status, NCRWs must maintain continuous membership in the NRWA and earn at least 15 CEUs between three-year renewals.

-After completing steps 1 and 2, NCRW candidates may register for the two-part examination.
-The first part of the exam is a timed proofreading exam of a resume that is full of errors.
-In the second part of the exam, candidates will be provided a candidate profile and asked to write a resume and cover letter based solely on the information in the candidate profile provided.
+After completing steps 1 and 2, NCRW candidates may register for the NCRW examination.
+In the exam, candidates will be provided a fictitious client profile and asked to write a resume and cover letter based solely on the information in the client profile provided.

 Further questions about the NCRW Certification Process?
 Check out our FAQs!